conan-io/conan-io.github.io/_posts/2019-05-08-New-conan-release-1-15.markdown

 Here is a brief list of the features we would like to bring in the near future:

-- Graph lock: Create a way to lock dependencies taking into account the graph relations and be able to reproduce a build with the information gathered (LINK)
+- Graph lock: Create a way to lock dependencies taking into account the graph relations and be able to reproduce a build with the information gathered.
 - Cross-building: New approach for the cross-building model focused on the concept of "context building" (https://github.com/conan-io/conan/projects/4).
 - Components: How to model the internal relations of libraries inside the same package (https://github.com/conan-io/conan/issues/5090).